hs950559/coryrylan.com/_posts/2016-11-15-angular-multiple-http-requests-with-rxjs.md

 ## ForkJoin

-So in this next example we are going to use an operator called `forkJoin`.
+In this next example we are going to use an operator called `forkJoin`.
 If you are familiar with Promises this is very similar to `Promise.all()`.
 The `forkJoin()` operator allows us take a list of Observables and execute them in parallel.
 Once every Observable in the list emits a value the `forkJoin` with emit a single Observable value containing a list of all the resolved values from the Observables in the list.